-Caravaners using Alko or Manutec scissor lift type stabiliser have no option other than wind down their legs in a longitude fashion until the foot touches the ground or the wooden pad.
+Caravaners using Alko or Manutec scissor lift type stabilisers have no option other than wind down their legs in a longitude fashion until the foot touches the ground or the wooden pad.

-The corner steady setup in the image below has not feet however, feet re available to be bolted to the end of the steady.
+The corner steady setup in the image below has no feet; however, feet can be bolted to the end of the steady.
 Feet help ground the steady on chocks.

 Alko also sells a replacement European scissor lift.

-Although the rig in the above image is stabilised on flat ground, the load from the Alko drop leg is distributed across the entire area of the chocking blocks.
+Although the rig in the above image is stabilised on flat ground, the Alko drop leg load is distributed across the entire area of the chocking blocks.

-Legs are folder back on the longitude and dropped vertically onto the block.
+Legs are folded back on the longitude and dropped vertically onto the block.

-This method of caravan stabilisation is the most popular however, the question remains whether this configuration is the best method to deploy.
+This caravan stabilisation method is the most popular; however, the question remains whether this configuration is the best deployment method.

-This form of deployment would provide a larger base than the wheelbase of the camper or caravan.
+This form of deployment would provide a more extensive base than the wheelbase of the camper or caravan.

-The greater the base, the more stability applied to the camper.
+The greater the base, the more stability is applied to the camper.

 Surprisingly, larger caravans require better methods of stabilisation than smaller campers.
-This is because multiple people can be one end of the caravan and no one in the other end.
+This is because multiple people can be on one end of the caravan and no one at the other.

 Drop Leg Deployment